As an Amazon Associate we earn from qualifying purchases.

 Lingerie, like most lines of clothing under the bigger fashion umbrella, has a long history of past fads, current trends, and forward-looking forecasts.

-From girdles to padded push up bras, we’ve seen several pieces come, go, and then return again throughout the decades.
+From girdles to padded push up bras, I’ve seen several pieces come, go, and then return again throughout the decades.
 The longline bra is one of those items!

 - What Is a Longline Bra?